-Over 40 years 100% 0% Over 40 years 10070 0 / 0
+Over 40 years 100% 0%

 Time periods start on the first day of each financial year.
 The maturity date of borrowing is the earliest date on which the lender can demand repayment.
 This table means there is total flexibility on borrowing periods to achieve the most cost effective option.